 Television sitcoms come and go but only a select few can leave a lasting impression, both during its initial run and years after their finale.
 From I Love Lucy, to MASH to Cheers, the American sitcom does indeed have a rich history of comedic excellence; but of course, there’s perhaps no show that’s exhibited its unprecedented staying power better than Jerry Seinfeld’s and Larry David’s masterpiece about nothing Seinfeld.

-But why has this show “about nothing” managed to keep our attention not just during its run but two decades later?
+But why has this show “about nothing” managed to keep our attention not just during its run but three decades later?
 Seinfeld’s and David’s brilliance lay always with the steadfast idea of moving away from the traditional sitcom formula.
 In focusing on the trivial everyday matters of life, Seinfeld created a world relatable to many of us.

 Who hasn’t waited for a table at a restaurant?
 Who hasn’t experienced the different seating classes on an airplane, gone through a regrettable dating relationship or struggled to find work?
 Who hasn’t had a bad experience with baked goods (the Black and White cookie) or been embarrassed publically (the Puffy shirt?)
 Who hasn’t…. you get the point.
 But even if one can’t directly relate to the situation at hand, the plausibility of all the scenarios make us appreciate them.

 This is a show about life or “nothing”; it’s real and it’s spectacular!
 And into these scenarios insert great one-liners and you’ve got a winning formula for long-term success.
 Whether it’s “Spongeworthy”, “Shrinkage”, “Master of Your Domain”, “Not that there’s anything wrong with that”, “Yada Yada” or “No soup for you” and more, Seinfeld’s quotability ranks highly as a reason for continued resonance.